berlin0308/Side_Project/Image_Process_Widget/README.md

 ## To let the Widget run...

 - "/Download/OpenCV_HW3.rar" : Unzip, find the executable file in the folder
-- Click "OpenCV_HW3.exe", select an image, enjoy your OpenCV adventure!
+- Click "OpenCV_HW3.exe", select an image, enjoy your OpenCV ADVENTURE!